UCLA Civil Rights Project

 The Research Speaks For Itself, With Help From Wakeman

-While the CRP report was focused on New York State, Wakeman knew that the issue was national in scope and highlighted a universal theme of systemic oppression that had generational socio-economic implications.
+While the CRP report was focused on New York State, The Wakeman Agency knew that the issue was national in scope and highlighted a universal theme of systemic oppression that had generational socio-economic implications.
 Our strategy focused on telling this story nationally and locally to gain the attention of decision-makers.
 As a research organization, CRP’s objective is to always remain neutral in their work.
 As such, there were no project outcomes tied to any specific behaviors or policy changes.